Sexual Reproduction in Plants Class 7

 a) Fertilisation is a crucial step in the process of plant reproduction.
 It involves the union of male and female reproductive cells, leading to the formation of a zygote and the development of new plants.

-b) During fertilization, two main events take place:
+b) During fertilisation, two main events take place:

 1. Pollen Grain Arrival: Pollen grains, which contain the male reproductive cells, are transferred from the male part of a flower (anther) to the female part (stigma) of the same flower or another flower.
 This transfer can occur through agents like wind, insects, or other means of pollination.